How to Hire a Personal Care Assistant

 Review Resumes to Choose Candidates to Interview

 After you post the job, the next step is resume screening.
 A major perk of writing a detailed job description is that it can help you quickly determine if a candidate is a top contender.
 When you’re sifting through resumes, see if a candidate has experience with the responsibilities and skills they’ll need on the job and that they meet the mandatory qualifications like certifications and licenses.
-While experience working with clients with similar needs is helpful, an experienced caregiver can learn quickly and adapt.
+While experience working with clients with similar needs is helpful, an experienced personal care assistant can learn quickly and adapt.

 Depending on the client’s needs, some of the required hard skills might be knowing how to drive a wheelchair-accessible vehicle, being able to physically lift the client, and helping clients with Activities of Daily Living (ADLs) like bathing, eating, and getting dressed.
-Just as importantly, a great caregiver will have the right soft skills like organization, attention to detail, patience, positivity, reliability, and strong problem-solving and communication skills.
+Just as importantly, a great personal care assistant will have the right soft skills like organization, attention to detail, patience, positivity, reliability, and strong problem-solving and communication skills.

 - Why do you think you are the best person to help this client?
 Are you comfortable with the day-to-day responsibilities for this role?